hujhax/austin-improv-wiki/Troupes/ColorWheel.md

 > <p>Weird and wonderful characters emerge to take audiences on a journey through their world with a high sense of play.</p>

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2010 application to perform at [[Theatres/The Hideout Theatre]]:> We utilize matching energies for scene starts and organic transformations for our edits.
+Their answer to the "What's Your Deal?" question on a 2010 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:> We utilize matching energies for scene starts and organic transformations for our edits.

 ## Media
 ### Photos
-* [Photoset](http://www.flickr.com/photos/ahpook667/sets/72157626150627986) by [[Roy Moore]] that includes their 2/25/11 show at [[Theatres/Salvage Vanguard Theater]].
+* [Photoset](http://www.flickr.com/photos/ahpook667/sets/72157626150627986) by [[Roy Moore]] that includes their 2/25/11 show at [[Theatres/Salvage Vanguard Theater|Salvage Vanguard Theater]].

 [[Category/Troupes]]
 [[Category/Auto-Generated Troupe Pages]]